Galloway Hoard: Discovery

-Items in the vessel
+Silver vessel and contents

 The vessel was one of the older items in the hoard and may have been more than 100 years old by the time it was deposited.
 It was made of a silver alloy and was found wrapped in the remains of a cloth, with its lid still in place.
+It contained more objects and was examined using X-rays in November 2014 before being opened and emptied.
+Later research revealed that the vessel was not Carolingian in origin as had been thought, but Western Asian.
+Once the fabric was removed, the ornamentation was revealed to include a Zoroastrian fire-altar, and the silver is alloyed with copper, both suggesting an origin in the Sasanid Empire.
+In addition, isotope analysis of the lead in the alloy and niello indicates it is from the mine at Nakhlak in central Iran.

-It contains more objects and was examined using X-rays in November 2014 before being opened and emptied.
-The contents were found to be a collection of silver Anglo-Saxon disc brooches, an Irish silver brooch, Byzantine silk from the area around Constantinople (now Istanbul), a gold ingot and gold and crystal objects wrapped in cloth.
+The contents were found to be a collection of silver Anglo-Saxon disc brooches, an Irish silver brooch, Byzantine silk from the area around Constantinople (now Istanbul), a gold ingot and gold and rock crystal objects wrapped in cloth.
 The vessel may have been an heirloom owned by the family that buried the hoard.
 The silver cross may have come from Dublin and is engraved with unusual decorations on each of the four arms, which McLennan has suggested may represent each of the four Gospels.

 Runic inscriptions

 Five of the silver armbands have runic inscriptions scratched on them.
 Although the hoard is considered to be a Viking hoard, the inscriptions are written in Anglo-Saxon runes, and they record Anglo-Saxon names.
 David Parsons of the University of Wales has identified one of the names as the common Anglo-Saxon personal name Ecgbeorht (Egbert in modern English), written as EGGBRECT ᛖᚷᚷᛒᚱᛖᚳᛏ.
 He conjectures that each of the five names scratched on the armbands may identify the owner of part of the hoard, and that these people may have been responsible for burying the hoard.
-As Galloway was part of Anglo-Saxon Northumbria, they may have been Anglo-Saxons who lived locally.
+As Galloway was part of Anglo-Saxon Northumbria, they may have lived locally.
+In February 2025, it was announced that the inscription “DIS IS ЇIGNA ˑFˑ” from an arm ring had been deciphered to read "This is the community’s wealth", and this was understood to mean that the hoard was owned by the community rather than an individual at the time of its burial.